 Of course, like most food and wine pairings, it’s easy to get your ingredients wrong.
 Chocolate has a very distinct taste, which means the wines you choose must be equally memorable.

 So, with this in mind, here’s a quick guide to the best wine to pair with chocolate.

 Find wine and chocolate that strike the sweetest chord

-If you select a glass of dry red wine at random and pair it with a thick slab of dark chocolate, all you’ll end up with is the bitter aftertaste of regret.
+If you select a glass of dry red wine randomly and pair it with a thick slab of dark chocolate, all you’ll end up with is the bitter aftertaste of regret.
 The high level of tannins in both the wine and chocolate clash to form an experience that is neither pleasant nor moreish.

 To return to our music analogy, it’d be like asking Paul Simon to rap over Art Garfunkel’s sombre tones – after a while, you’d be begging for the sound of silence.
 Fortunately, the duo knew how to play to their strengths and produced some of the greatest harmonies in musical history.
-To find the best wine to pair with chocolate, you need to strike a similar balance.
+To find the best wine to pair with chocolate, you must strike a similar balance.